shimon066536/devops-resume-terraform/README.md

 > 🔧 _Optional:_ You can also create a GitHub Actions workflow (e.g. `.github/workflows/contact-backend.yml`) to build your Docker image and deploy the Flask service to your preferred host (ECS, Heroku, etc.).

 ---

-With these sections in place you’ll have a fully-English, professional README that covers Pages, HTTPS/CloudFront, credit, and your new backend branch.
-Let me know if you’d like any further tweaks!